JPIAMRCOINCIDE/MicrobialGenomics/_episodes/30_Assembly.md

 - "What are the different methods for assembly?"
 objectives:
 - "Understand differences between assembly methods"
-- "Assemble the short reads"
+- "Assemble the long reads"
-- "What is the effect of different k-mer sizes"
 keypoints:
 - "Assembly is a process which aligns and merges fragments from a longer DNA sequence in order to reconstruct the original sequence."
 - "k-mers are short fragments of DNA of length k"
+- "Assembly is a time consuming process.
+Make sure you plan it well"
 ---

 Sequence assembly means the alignment and merging of reads in order to reconstruct the original sequence.
 The assembly of a genome from short sequencing reads will take a while - from minutes up to several hours per genome.